Drewpayton/Weather-dashboard/README.md

 [link to my weather dashboard](https://drewpayton.github.io/Weather-dashboard/)

 # Description
+I used a third party API to grab the weather, so you can search the weather in any city of your choice.

-Search your city or a city of choice and it will display the weather and the five day forecast of the city
+Search your city or a city of choice and it will display the weather and the five day forecast of the city.

 ![picture of my weather dashboard](Capture.PNG)